alice-biometrics/petisco/README.md

 ---

+## What is petisco? 🍪

-Petisco is a framework for helping Python developers to build clean Applications in Python.
+petisco is a framework for helping Python developers to build clean Applications in Python.

-> **Warning**
-> Disclaimer:
-> Current version now is v1 (not stable yet).
-> v0 is now deprecated (legacy branc)
+## How could petisco help me? 🍪

+petisco provides several handy classes to help you on defining your domain with hexagonal architecture, event streaming and CQRS.

 ## Installation 💻